 The Story Behind 5757 (random thoughts)

-5757 is a home movie I shot while working at Industrial Light & Magic on the very first Star Wars film (click here to open link to the actual film).
+5757 is a home movie I shot while working at Industrial Light & Magic on the very first Star Wars film.
 At that time, Industrial Light & Magic was located at 6842 Valjean Avenue in Van Nuys, California.
 The phone number was something like 989-5757.
 When anyone answered the phone, the standard greeting was “five seven five seven”, hence the title 5757.

 In 1975 and into early 1976 I was wallowing in the graduate film program at CalArts ostensibly studying film graphics.
 To cover tuition, I taught the Optical Printer class and the Oxberry Camera class.
 These classes were previously taught by one of my Mentors, the legendary Pat O’Neill, who left teaching at CalArts in 1975.
 Another friend from CalArts, Adam Beckett, had managed to land a job as animation supervisor on a new science fiction film directed by George Lucas, creator of American Graffiti.
 Beckett himself was a legend at CalArts known both for his unique psychedelic and sometimes erotic animated films (which also featured ground breaking Optical Printer and Oxberry Camera magic) and for his larger than life personality.